Adapt and Stabilize, Then Learn and Optimize: A New Approach to Adaptive LQR: Related work

-Algorithms in this category are generally computationally efficient, and regrets have good dependence on both time and system dimension.
+Algorithms in this category are computationally efficient, and regrets have good dependence on both time and system dimension.
 However, as prior work in this category is based on indirect adaptive control, existing approaches require either an initial stabilizing policy or extremely small initial parameter errors.
 MRAC-LQR also falls into this category, but our leveraging of direct adaptive control allows us to avoid this requirement.
-In lieu of an initial stabilizing controller, we require Assumption \ref{asn:matching_condition}, which asks for a dynamically-feasible example of what closed-loop stability should look like.
+In lieu of an initial stabilizing controller, we require Assumption \ref{asn:matching_condition}, which asks for a dynamically-feasible stable system which the adaptive controller can attempt to emulate.